-Where specialist staff are used as part of our PE Sports Premium Spend, staff must attend and participate actively in each lesson in order to maximise the benefit and impact of this aspect of CPD.
+Where specialist staff are used as part of our PE Sports Premium Spend, (eg. PHGS specialist teacher, Premier League Primary Stars) staff must attend and participate actively in each lesson in order to maximise the benefit and impact of this aspect of CPD.